smangul1/ec/README.md

 We downloaded raw paired-end reads from http://www.ebi.ac.uk/ena/data/view/PRJNA162355.
 Ground true (high-quality variant calls) was downloaded from ftp://ftp-trace.ncbi.nlm.nih.gov/giab/ftp/release/NA12878_HG001/NISTv3.3.2/GRCh38/

+## T1a

+We use combination of real data and the clonality model to generate cancer data.
+We have use a normal WGS sample and split the reads into 2 population.
+For example 90%/10%, 95%/5%
+In each of the population we introduce in-silico variants by using https://github.com/adamewing/bamsurgeon with -s option preventing the conflict with the real variants from the data.

+The variants for each of the populations were randomly generated at 1SNP per 1000 bases.
+We do this 5 times.

 ## Reads derived from human genomic DNA data (T2,S2)